 Keto Cauliflower Mash is so easy to make and pairs well with basically everything.
+It's the perfect side dish!
 We've added roasted garlic and fresh rosemary to make this side dish even more flavorful!
 This mashed cauliflower is keto, low-carb, grain-free, and gluten-free!

 How to Replace Mashed Potatoes on Keto